8bitbubsy/ft2-clone/README.md

 Please read HOW-TO-COMPILE.txt file in the repository.

 PS: The source code is quite hackish and hardcoded. \
-My first priority is _accuracy_, not flexibility and clean code.
+My first priority is _accuracy_, not flexibility and clean code. \
+Some parts of the code are directly ported from the original FT2 source code.